 Have lunch with co-workers

 If you’re lucky to work with people you get along with, having lunch is a great way to boost your presence at work and possibly find something in common with the people you probably spend the most time with during the week.
 Sometimes, parents find it hard to attend happy hours in the evenings, so grabbing lunch or taking a walk with co-workers is a great way to break up your day and connect with others with the same interests as you.

 As parents, we now have new priorities and nearly zero hours to commit to anything but our kids.
-Still, I’ve always felt that in order to truly be at our best, we need to take care of our needs first before we can even consider those of our kids.
+Still, to be at our best, we need to take care of our needs first before we can even consider those of our kids.
 And one of the best ways to feel well-rounded is through our social ties with other people.

 While getting together with family and friends can be difficult, keep the following tips in mind to make it less so: